 As member of our MCCLA family, we wish you all well and safe, and that we keep alert and connected to our communities at these challenging and critical times.
 Arts & Culture are ESSENTIAL and as such, must be equally nurtured and supported.
 It’s all our responsibility.
 Let’s keep in touch until we meet again.

 MCCLA Is Temporarily Closed

 Dear MCCLA Community,

-In accordance with the City of San Francisco’s COVID-19 Virus prevention mandate, MCCLA will be closed until further notice, and all classes and events cancelled until further notice.
+In accordance with the City of San Francisco’s COVID-19 Virus prevention mandate, MCCLA will be closed until further notice, and all in-person classes and events cancelled until further notice.
 Should you need to contact us, please email us directly at Info@missionculturalcenter.org

 We appreciate your understanding and health precautions.

 The Mission Cultural Center for Latino Arts (MCCLA) was established in 1977 by artists and community activists with a shared vision to promote, preserve and develop the Latino cultural arts that reflect the living tradition and experiences of the Chicano, Central and South American, and Caribbean people.
 MCCLA makes the arts accessible as an essential element to the community's development and well-being.